brenoviladev/FEM-product-preview-card-component/README.md

 ### Continued development

-I'll focus on using media queries.
+I'll focus on using media queries and sass.

 ## Author